 - Less chance of product distortion.
 Dip brazing heats metals uniformly allowing for less risk of distortion compared to welding.

 - Higher quality at a lower cost.
 The superior results of dip brazing are achieved through a cost-effective process that allows many parts to be brazed at the same time.

 - Superior conductivity.
 Aluminum dip brazing creates joints with better conductivity compared to adhesive or mechanically attached assemblies.

 - Uniform and timely.
 Because all joints of a component can be brazed simultaneously, the process produces components quickly and evenly.

-Aluminum dip brazing offers all of the benefits above, plus:
+Aluminum dip brazing offers all the benefits above, plus:

 - Conductivity.
 Conductive to wall transitions from thin to thick.

 - Efficiency.
 Secondary machining operations can be minimized or excluded entirely with proper design tolerances.